Access and Privacy Policies

 Access Policies

-For those who do not have access to or rarely use computers, the NCTR and its partners will provide personal assistance with navigating, using, understanding, and gaining access to the records.
+For those who do not have access, the NCTR and its partners will provide personal assistance with navigating, using, and gaining access to the records.

 To request one-on-one support to access the records, contact: NCTRrecords@umanitoba.ca.